glnmario/ias-lang-comp/analysis/preprocessed_corpora/README.md

 analysis/preprocessed_corpora/naturalstories_preprocessed_normalised.csv
 ```

 These are large files which we cannot upload on GitHub.
-You can either create them yourself or skip directly to step [3].
+You can either create them yourself or reach out to us.